 If you are self-funded through external scholarships or funding, you should make direct contact with the relevant department.

-For additional information or clarification, please review the PhD application information on the faculty webpages or contact the relevant department to discuss opportunities for PhD study and the procedure for applying.
+For additional information or clarification, please review the doctoral education application information on the faculty webpages or contact the relevant department to discuss opportunities for doctoral education and the procedure for applying.

 Erasmus Mundus Scholarships

 Lund University is a partner in several Erasmus Mundus Action 2 'lots'.
 If you are from an eligible country you can apply for a scholarship to come to Lund University.
-Scholarships are available to PhD students and may cover living expenses.
+Scholarships are available to doctoral candidates and may cover living expenses.